 - The knight is successful.
 However, while he has risen to mastery (ie by getting close to the ultimate goal of being the king), this success carries the heavy weight of responsibility.
 His bowed body suggests that he currently struggles to manage all of the wands on his own.
 Since the heavy cluster even blocks his path forward, this card may be a CTA to plan, organize, and delegate to be able to become the king soon.
 This is also a strong CTA to keep on, do not give up.
 He is nearing a village that is his favorable-looking destination.
 In other words, while you should persevere, remember self-care to avoid burnout.
 So interesting how, on the day that I got this card, I had also encountered a very playful dog that kept circling me while I walked several laps earlier in the day.
 In a sense, the 2 situations may be interpreted as messages with a converging meaning.
 Later in the day, I joined a live stream for the first time in years.
 The topic was self-gentleness as a means of overcoming the trauma response of perfectionism.
 I thought it was somewhat convergent also in that I did not need to complete every single aspect of my project with utmost perfection.
 People who are worthy will be patient enough to understand my challenges because the wrong people would find fault in the most perfect presentation anyway.

 Cups relate to the element of water and heart chakra.
-Cups deal with spiritual fulfilment through relationships with others and oneself or objects of desire.
-It is therefore concerned with matters of emotions, intuition, intimacy.
-Relationship may relate to romantic, familial, projects and otherwise.
+Cups deal with spiritual fulfillment through relationships with others and oneself or objects of desire.
+It is therefore concerned with matters of emotions, intuition, and intimacy.
+Relationships may relate to romantic, familial, projects, and otherwise.

 The energy of cups represents the full scale of emotions that range between polar opposites from positive to negative.
 Consequently, sometimes, the energy represents joy and then at other times; bereavement, sadness, hardened, cynical.
 The latter end of the scale occurs when someone's needs for intimacy and connection are lacking.